nerveband/wp-omni-rss/README.md

 * Include any content type in your RSS feed
 * Track and share content changes with your subscribers
-* Add change descriptions to explain updates (e.g., "Updated pricing information", "Added new team member")
+* Add change descriptions to explain updates
+* Include custom meta information with your content
 * Visual preview of enhanced feed format
 * Configurable feed formatting
 * Support for all public post types